ccev/nestwatcher/getting-started/additional-steps.md

 ## Tools

 Nest Watcher comes with a few useful tools that help you with renaming parks.
-I highly recommend running #TODO(newnames) after you first got your parks written to the DB.
-Then, you can try out #TODO(rename) to easily define details for all parks.
+I highly recommend [to fetch new names from OSM](https://ccev.github.io/nestwatcher/tools/fetching-new-names.html) after you first got your parks written to the DB.
+Then, you can to easily [define details for all parks using Disocrd](https://ccev.github.io/nestwatcher/tools/fetching-new-names.html).

 ## Discord Bot